 The local equivalent to the “911” emergency telephone line in Bulgaria is 112 for police, fire, or ambulance services.

-Please see our information on victims of crime, including possible victim compensation programs in the United States.
+- provide our information on victim’s compensation programs in the U.S.

 Local Laws & Special Circumstances

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 Furthermore, some laws are also prosecutable in the U.S., regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

 - Penalties for possessing, using, or trafficking in illegal drugs in Bulgaria are severe; convicted offenders can expect long jail sentences and heavy fines.